fiveout/mysidlab-infra/docs/lab.md

 ## Preface

-### <a name="confid">Confidentiality, Copyright and Disclaimer</a>

-This is a Customer-facing document between Sirius Computer Solutions, Inc. and its customer(s).

-#### Copyright© 2019 Sirius Computer Solutions, Inc. All Rights Reserved.
-No part of the work covered by the copyright herein may be reproduced or used in any form or by any means — graphic, electronic, or mechanical, including photocopying, recording, taping, or information storage and retrieval systems — without permission in writing from Sirius except as is required to share this information as provided with the aforementioned confidential parties.

 #### This document is not a quote and does not include any binding commitments by Sirius

 ## <a name="aboutdoc">About This Documement</a>